yunhaixiang/yunhaimath/research.md

 - Ramification theory of varieties and sheaves
 - Brauer groups and rational points on varieties
 - Iwasawa theory, \\(p\\)-adic \\(L\\)-functions, and Euler systems
-- Quantum groups, tensor categories, and diagrammatic algebras
+- Quantum groups, tensor categories, and diagrammatic algebra

 ### Publications